Regulators do not understand Pre-Qualifications

 Implications for NMLS Call Reporting and HMDA Reporting

-Recent discussions make it apparent that regulators do NOT understand the concept of pre-qualification versus qualification or pre-approval.
-This is critical given the impending 2018 data recording season where, with substantially lower thresholds for reporting, even the smallest company becomes a potential HMDA reporter with its incumbent responsibilities and tasks.
+Recent discussions make it apparent that regulators do not understand the concept of pre-qualification versus qualification or pre-approval.
+This is critical given the impending 2018 data recording season, when, with substantially lower reporting thresholds, even the smallest company becomes a potential HMDA reporter with its incumbent responsibilities and tasks.

 Make sure you are armed with the facts when confronting a regulator who insists you are under-reporting your call volume or HMDA data.